gmboowa/rMAP-Candida/README.md

 ---

-## Containers, databases, and public access
+## Containers, databases & public access

 All major steps are Dockerized.
-Users should pull and inspect the containers before running the workflow.
+Users should pull & inspect the containers before running the workflow.

 ### Species typing database